-In the chapter 7, we propose a first refinement by considering a pathgain also depending on the antenna gain.
+In Chapter 7, we propose a first refinement by considering a pathgain also depending on the antenna gain.
 This last approach enables to analyze networks with sectored cells.
 As an application, a comparison between sectorisation and densification is proposed.

-In chapter 8, we propose a second refinement by considering the shadowing, in our analysis.
+In Chapter 8, we propose a second refinement by considering the shadowing, in our analysis.

-And in chapter 9, we analyze the uplink in term of fluid model.
+And in Chapter 9, we analyze the uplink in term of fluid model.